BOJ keeps upbeat view on regional Japan, sees limited tax hike impact

 But he stressed the BOJ was ready to ease policy further should risks threaten the achievement of its goal of accelerating consumer inflation to 2 percent by around April next year.

-"We will adjust policy when needed while scrutinizing both upside and downside risks to the economy and prices," he said, repeating the BOJ's usual line on monetary policy.
+"We will adjust policy when needed while scrutinising both upside and downside risks to the economy and prices," he said, repeating the BOJ's usual line on monetary policy.

 With most regions pointing to resilience in domestic demand, the soft spot for the economy remains exports, which have failed to pick up quickly enough as the BOJ had expected.